tjoen/lstt-skill/README.md

 This testskill uses mycrofts pocketsphinx STT with a small dict.

-Copy localstt.dic	and localstt.lm to your homedir from here: https://github.com/tjoen/local-stt-test
+Needs localstt.dic and localstt.lm in your /home/pi/ from here: https://github.com/tjoen/local-stt-test

 ## Current state
 Working features:
-- this version untested
+- Version seems to work, very messy
+- great improvement on speech results.

 ## Known issues:
-test skill, work in progress
+It's a test skill, so work in progress

 ## Examples
 * "Hey Mycroft, start local speech"